Nebraska Financial Assistance Programs.

 Help in Nebraska with Paying Energy, Utility, and Heating Bills

 The Weatherization program enables low-income families in Nebraska to low their energy and heating bills by making their homes more energy efficient.
-It will help families save energy.
+It will help families save energy as part of government mandates..

 The Nebraska Low Income Energy Assistance Program (LIHEAP)

-This assistance program will help people with limited incomes and those who are struggling offset the cost of both heating and cooling their homes.
-The aid program will partially pay the cost of fuel oil, electricity, gas, coal, wood, propane, propane, or other fuel source.
+This state and federal government assistance program will help people with limited incomes and those who are struggling offset the cost of both heating and cooling their homes.
+Seniors, the disabled, and those in poverty get priority.
+The financial aid program will partially pay the cost of fuel oil, electricity, gas, coal, wood, propane, propane, or other fuel source.
+Find more on LIHEAP in Nebraska.

 Operation Round Up